william590y/blog/_posts/2025-02-01-overfitting.markdown

 In the social sciences, phenomena tend to be far more stochastic and multifactorial compared to the natural sciences.
 This has lead many in the "soft sciences" to try to [emulate their "harder science" counterparts](https://en.wikipedia.org/wiki/Physics_envy).
 One major difference between these fields is that compared to a discipline like physics, where something very close to a rigorous mathematical understanding of every facet of a phenomenon is possible, sociology can only provide qualitative descriptions of small parts of a bigger picture.

-However, trying to have a framework simultaneously account for sexuality, race, gender, etc. as well as the original phenomenon often stulfities our theory with vagueness and undermines its ability to generalize beyond particular situations.
+However, trying to have a framework simultaneously account for sexuality, race, gender, etc. as well as the original phenomenon often stultifies our theory with vagueness and undermines its ability to generalize beyond particular situations.
 This temptation to try to incorporate more and more parameters at the expense of its explanatory power seems like a textbook example of overfitting: the complexity of our hypothesis has exceeded what can be inferred from our dataset, leading to a loss in predictive power.

 <p style="text-align: center;">⁂</p>